-Once you have selected your staging server, and it can access an operating implementation of Microsoft SQL Server running a database instance you intend to use for the staging database, you should use the script provided to create the staging database and set up the appropriate database tables within it.
+Once you have selected your staging server to be used with your adapter, and that staging server can access an operating implementation of Microsoft SQL Server running a database instance you intend to use for the staging database, you should use the script provided to create the staging database and set up the appropriate database tables within it.
 This can be done from SQL Server Management Studio, or from the command line as described in the following procedure.